The 100+ Best Virtual Tours and Field Trips for Kids and Students [2021]

 If you want to explore alongside the rover, check out this interactive tour.

-If you have some VR equipment, you can experience the climb here.
-If you prefer to watch a video instead, check out this YouTube summit climb.
+You can experience the climb with your VR equipment, but if you prefer to watch a video instead, check out this YouTube summit climb.

 The Mount Rushmore National Memorial is a sculpture featuring 60-foot heads of Presidents George Washington, Thomas Jefferson, Theodore Roosevelt, and Abraham Lincoln in the Black Hills of Keystone, South Dakota.